Libya returns fuel tanker to rival government

 The latest tanker incident has underscored how increasingly Libya's oil infrastructure is at the heart of conflict that Western powers worry is dragging it closer to a civil war.

-Forces loyal to the internationally recognised government of Thinni's government carried out air strikes earlier this month on a Greek-owned oil tanker and a fishing vessel carrying fuel.
+Forces loyal to the internationally recognized government of Thinni's government carried out air strikes earlier this month on a Greek-owned oil tanker and a fishing vessel carrying fuel.

 A port official told Reuters on Tuesday the Anwaar Afriqya, which had loaded 24,000 tonnes of fuel in Greece, had left the eastern port of Tobruk and was on its way to Misrata, a city under the control of the rival government.